-Face Masks: Not Enough Are Made In America To Deal With Coronavirus
+Not Enough Face Masks Are Made In America To Deal With Coronavirus

 Most notably, he says, Kimberly-Clark, which used to be one of the industry leaders, moved its operations.

-"The surgical mask supply went from being 90% U.S.-made to being 95% foreign-made, in literally one year," Bowen says.
+"The surgical mask supply went from being 90% U.S.-made to being 95% foreign-made in literally one year," Bowen says.

 For years, Bowen tried to get the government to pay attention to this issue.
-He wrote letters to Presidents Obama and Trump, warning an epidemic could prompt China to stop exporting its supply, leaving American health care in a bind.
+He wrote letters to Presidents Obama and Trump, warning that an epidemic could prompt China to stop exporting its supply, leaving American health care in a bind.

-He wanted the U.S. government to mandate hospitals buy more American-made products.
+He wanted the U.S. government to mandate that hospitals buy more American-made products.

 "If every hospital would pay just a few cents more for a mask, there wouldn't be an issue here," he says.